UA-Smart-Signage-Platform/Documentation-Website/docs/documentation.md

 ## About the project
-UA Smart Signage, an open source digital display software, offers **customizable** templates, advanced content **scheduling** and an array of incremental features.
+UA Smart Signage, an open source digital signage display software, offers **customizable** templates, advanced content **scheduling** and an array of incremental features.
 Its **user-friendly** interfaces ensure a seamless experience for both tech-savvy individuals and those with limited technical knowledge, delivering a robust **UX** for all users.

 ### Architecture